artmetla/DejaView/docs/deployment/deploying-bigtrace-on-kubernetes.md

 - GCS
 - GKE
 - gcloud (https://cloud.google.com/sdk/gcloud)
-- A clone of the Perfetto directory
+- A clone of the DejaView directory

 #### Service account permissions
 In addition to the default API access of the Compute Engine service account, the following permissions are required: